AJGreaves/portrait-artist/README.md

 - As a new visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.
 - As a new visitor to the website, I want view this artist's gallery, and view their work in detail so I can decide if I want to commission their work.
 - As a new visitor to the website, I want learn more about the artist, so I can feel I connect with her as a person.
-- As a potential client, I want to know what past clients thought of their artwork and the service they recieved.
+- As a potential client, I want to know what past clients thought of their artwork and the service they received.
 - As a potential client, I want to view expected prices for a portrait, so I can decide if it is within my budget to order.
 - As an interested client, I want to understand the ordering process, so I know what steps to take next.
 - As an interested client, I want an easy to fill in contact form, so I can make contact with the artist and place my order.